Main Content

 The US Stock Markets commentary includes the following holdings: US Large Cap Strategy (Vanguard S&P 500 ETF: VOO, US Mid Cap Strategy (Vanguard Mid-Cap ETF: VO), and US Small Cap Strategy (Vanguard Small-Cap ETF: VB)

-U.S. Stock Markets were up more than 11% on average for the quarter with the US Large Cap Strategy (“Large Cap”), which holds VOO, up just under 11.9% net of ETF expenses, excluding account level fees and expenses, during the period.
-Mid-Caps slightly underperformed the broad market this quarter.
-The Mid Cap Strategy (“Mid Cap”), which holds VO, gained about 8.6% net of ETF expenses, excluding account level fees and expenses, during the period.
-Small-Caps lagged Mid-Caps, with the Small-Cap Strategy (“Small Cap”), which holds VB, up 7.2%, net of ETF expenses, excluding account level fees and expenses.
-In general, Large Cap equity performance was roughly in line with the broader market, with the Russell 1000 up about 11.1% in Q2.
-In a reversal from Q1, Technology and Consumer Cyclical stocks significantly were strong, with the former leading the broader market by roughly 10 percentage points in Q2.
-Additional tailwinds came from Communication Services – which significantly outperformed the broad market – Industrials, and Utilities.
-Conversely, Energy, Healthcare, and Real Estate detracted from performance.
-Growth markedly outperformed Value and the broad market during the quarter.
-Dividend yielding stocks performed between Value and Growth.
+U.S. Stock Markets were down over -4% on average for the quarter with the US Large Cap Strategy (“Large Cap”), which holds VOO, down -4.4% net of ETF expenses, excluding account-level fees and expenses, during the period.
+Mid-Caps outperformed the broad market this quarter.
+The Mid Cap Strategy (“Mid Cap”), which holds VO, lost just shy of -0.7% net of ETF expenses, excluding account-level fees and expenses, during the period.
+Small-Caps outperformed Mid-Caps and the broad market, with the Small-Cap Strategy (“Small Cap”), which holds VB, up 1.9%, net of ETF expenses, excluding account-level fees and expenses.
+In general, Large Cap equity performance was roughly in line with the broader market, with the Russell 1000 down just under -4.2% in Q1.
+Energy and Basic Materials drove US market performance in Q1, but could not overcome headwinds from Tech, Consumer Discretionary, Financial Services, and Communications.
+In a continuation from Q4, Value outperformed Growth and the broad market in Q1 26.
+Gains in Value were led by energy.
+Dividend-yielding stocks also handily outperformed the broad market.

 International Stock Markets